Ingrid Bergman: 1956–1972: Hollywood return

 The teaming of Matthau, whose dour, craggy virility now supplants the easy charm of Barry Nelson, and the ultra-feminine Miss Bergman, in a rare comedy venture, was inspirational on somebody's part.
 The lady is delightful as a (now) "Swedish iceberg", no longer young, who flowers radiantly while running interference for the boss's romantic bumbling.
-The two stars mesh perfectly.On 9 April 1970, Guy Green's A Walk in the Spring Rain had its world premiere.
+The two stars mesh perfectly.

+On 9 April 1970, Guy Green's A Walk in the Spring Rain had its world premiere.
 Bergman played Libby, the middle-aged wife of a New York professor (Fritz Weaver).
 She accompanies him on his sabbatical in the Tennessee mountains, where he intends to write a book.
 She meets a local handyman, Will Cade (Anthony Quinn), and they form a mutual attraction.
-The screenplay was based on the romantic novel written by Rachel Maddux.
+The screenplay, by writer-producer Stirling Silliphant, was based on the romantic novel written by Rachel Maddux.
 The New York Times in its review wrote, "Striving mightily and looking lovely, Miss Bergman seems merely a petulant woman who falls into the arms of Quinn for novelty, from boredom with her equally bored husband, [Weaver], pecking away on a book in their temporary mountain retreat."

 On 18 February 1971, Captain Brassbound's Conversion, a play based on George Bernard Shaw's work, made a debut at London theatre.
 She took on the role of a woman whose husband has taken up with a woman half her age.
 Although the play was a commercial success, critics were not very receptive of Bergman's British accent.

 She made an appearance in one episode of The Bob Hope Show in 1972.
 Also that year, U.S. Senator Charles H. Percy entered an apology into the Congressional Record for the verbal attack made on Bergman on 14 March 1950 by Edwin C. Johnson.
 Percy noted that she had been "the victim of bitter attack in this chamber 22 years ago."
 He expressed regret that the persecution caused Bergman to "leave this country at the height of her career".
 Bergman said that the remarks had been difficult to forget, and had caused her to avoid the country for nine years.
 Although she had paid a high price, Bergman had made peace with America, according to her daughter, Isabella Rossellini.